pypyr/pypyr-aws/README.rst

   Why use this when you could just use the aws-cli instead?
-The aws cli is all kinds of awesome, but I find more often than not it's not just one or two aws *ad hoc* cli or aws api methods you have to execute, but especially when automating and scriting you actually need to run a sequence of commands, where the output of a previous command influences what you pass to the next command.
+The aws cli is all kinds of awesome, but I find more often than not it's not just one or two aws *ad hoc* cli or aws api methods you have to execute, but especially when automating and scripting you actually need to run a sequence of commands, where the output of a previous command influences what you pass to the next command.

-  Sure, you can bash it up, and I do that too, but running it as a pipeline via pypyr has actually made my life quite a bit easier in terms of not having to deal with conditionals, error traps and ibput validation.
+  Sure, you can bash it up, and I do that too, but running it as a pipeline via pypyr has actually made my life quite a bit easier in terms of not having to deal with conditionals, error traps and input validation.

-`pypyr <https://github.com/pypyr/pypyr-cli>`__ is a command line interface to run pipelines defined in yaml.

 |build-status| |coverage| |pypi|